stevedonovan/runner/readme.md

   - a Cargo directory
   - a Rust source file - the crate name is the file name without extension.

-But anything more complicated is harder, because dynamic linking is not a priority for Rust tooling at the moment.
+Dynamic linking is not a priority for
+Rust tooling at the moment.
 So we have to build more elaborate libraries without the help of Cargo.
 (The following assumes that you have already brought in `regex` for a Cargo project, so that the Cargo cache is populated, e.g. with `runner --add regex`)

 ```
-runner -C --cfg 'feature="default"' --cfg 'feature="use_std"' libc
+runner -C --feature default --feature use_std libc
 runner -C --libc memchr
 runner -C --libc thread-id
-runner -C --cfg 'feature="std"'  void
+runner -C --feature std  void
 runner -C utf8-ranges
 runner -C unreachable
 runner -C aho-corasick